 The unpronouncable glacier mountain

 It was probably the incredible craggyness of that obscure mountain massif with a glacier on top that did it.
-I had no idea what it was called – and no-one except Icelanders could pronounce it anyway.
+I had no idea what it was called.
+And probably no-one except Icelanders could pronounce it anyway.

 And those mysterious island shapes I saw shimmering in the distance just off the coast.
 Somehow I felt immediately drawn to them.
 It was like a force of nature that couldn’t be denied.
 I just had to go there…